PyPSA/pypsa-eur/doc/supply_demand.rst

 Methane demand
 ====================================

-Methane is used in individual and large-scale gas boilers, in CHP plants with and without carbon capture, in OCGT and CCGT power plants, and in some industry subsectors for the provision of high temperature heat[LINK TO INDUSTRY OVERVIEW].
+Methane is used in individual and large-scale gas boilers, in CHP plants with and without carbon capture, in OCGT and CCGT power plants, and in some industry subsectors for the provision of high temperature heat (see :ref:`Industry demand`).
 Methane is not used in the trans- port sector because of engine slippage.

 .. _Methane supply:

 Methane supply
 ===================================